 The student admission for bachelor’s and master’s degree programmes applies to applicants who do not have a valid right to study at Uniarts Helsinki at the beginning of the applied right to study, with the exception of persons who have the vice rector’s permission to complete two degrees simultaneously.
 A degree student registered at Uniarts Helsinki may apply for a change of right to study within the Sibelius Academy or between academies.
 There are separate instructions for applying for a change of the right to study and for applying for a permission to complete two degrees simultaneously.
 More information on the rule of one study right can be found here.

-Students for studies conducted in Finnish, Swedish, and English are selected in separate admissions groups.
 The eligibility studies qualifying students for church musician positions in the Evangelical-Lutheran Church of Finland can only be completed in Finnish or Swedish.
+All new students will be selected in one admission group.

 How to apply